The Complete Guide to Full Stack MARN Web Apps Development: MongoDB, Apollo (GraphQL), React, and Node.js

 delete mutation from there:

-We also need to add new column to table header in
+We also need to add a new column to the table header in

-Clicking delete button should delete book from MongoDB and from delete row from books list table:
+Clicking a delete button should delete a book from MongoDB and delete a row from the books list table:

 Editing is almost like creating.
 You need to pass